NavaneethaBonala/Java-Project/README.md

 ## Patient Module

 Once Patient have completed the registration process, they can conveniently log in using Username and Password.
-After Successful Log in , patient gain access to the functionality options such as:
+After Successful Log in , patient gain access to the functionality options such as,

 ### <ins>Functionalities</ins>